This policy applies to applications to begin study at the University of Leeds in the academic year 2022-23.

 If an interview is required, we will contact applicants to agree a mutually convenient time.
 Interview methods may vary depending on the circumstances and/or geographical location of the applicant.
 For example, interviews may take place on a one-to-one basis or via video conferencing or telephone.

 Some applicants (for example, disabled applicants, applicants who are pregnant, etc.) may require adjustments at interview (for example, a sign-language interpreter or an adjustment to an interview process) to provide them with full and equal access to the process.
 Academic schools are responsible for making reasonable adjustments where possible.
-The University’s Disability Services team should be consulted for further advice or information regarding disability related adjustments (firstname.lastname@example.org) and the Equality and Inclusion Unit for advice on other adjustments (email@example.com).
+The University’s Disability Services team should be consulted for further advice or information regarding disability related adjustments (email Disability Services at email@example.com) and the Equality and Inclusion Unit for advice on other adjustments (email the Equality and Inclusion Unit at firstname.lastname@example.org).

 Where the number of high-quality applicants exceeds the number of places available, a gathered field may be implemented for the purposes of assessing applications.
 Applications will be assessed on their strength relative to others in the given field, ensuring that the candidates with the most potential receive an offer.
 Where used, the gathered field process will be detailed in the school admissions policy/guidance or on Course Search.